townie/fredrikaverpil.github.io/_posts/2016-11-21-bash-in-windows10.md

 In short, interoperability (except launching applications) between WSL/Windows doesn't seem to work:

 - Symlinking files between WSL and /mnt/c won't work
-- Modifying files in Windows from WSL will break things
 - [Modifying files in WSL from Windows will break things](https://blogs.msdn.microsoft.com/commandline/2016/11/17/do-not-change-linux-files-using-windows-apps-and-tools/)

+However, it's fine to modify files stored in your Windows filesystem from within bash.
+So if you were in `/mnt/c/dev/project` and launched `code.exe ./`, Visual Code would open the current folder.

 ### Managing the WSL installation